green-vulcano/gv-engine/quickstart-guide.md

 ```
 Where KARAF_HOME is your karaf main folder.
 This simple program will automatically configure your Karaf instance to work with GreenVulcano ESB, and should install gv-engine automatically.
 Having done that, all you need to do is manually download the additional plugins you wish to use alongside your GV instance.

-## Method 2: Configure Karaf manually
+### Method 2: Configure Karaf manually

-Before running karaf, you have to configure GreenVulcano Maven repository:
+Before you can run karaf, you have to configure GreenVulcano Maven repository:
 update <karaf_home>/etc/**org.ops4j.pax.url.mvn.cfg** file and add to key **org.ops4j.pax.url.mvn.repositories** following row:
    > http://mvn.greenvulcano.com/nexus/content/groups/public@id=gv@snapshots, \